makskovalko/ReduxSwift/README.md

 - Type Safe
 - Extensible
 - Unobtrusive

-## Getting Started

-> "The whole state of your app is stored in an object tree inside a single store.
-> The only way to change the state tree is to emit an action, an object describing what happened.
-> To specify how the actions transform the state tree, you write pure reducers.
-> That's it!" - Redux's Documentation

 ### Application State
 The Application State is a container that stores all information needed for your app to render.